olaf8543/olaf8543/README.md

 -->
 # 💫 About Me

-Embedded and Full-Stack developer<br>Studying Software Engineering at Rochester Institute of Technology.
+Embedded and Full-Stack developer studying Software Engineering at Rochester Institute of Technology.

 # 💻 Tech Stack